-Availability of medical records meeting inclusion criteria will vary by practice, but it is required that providers furnish services to children.
-A minimum of 30 abstracted charts for children with BMI \geq 85th percentile is recommended.
-Our results indicate that approximately 35 percent of children in the eligible age group met this criterion based on calculated BMI, which indicates that approximately 90 charts for children in the eligible age range will require abstraction.
-Our results indicate that approximately 15 percent of children in the eligible age group met this criterion based on recorded BMI percentile, which indicates that approximately 200 charts for children in the eligible age range will require abstraction.
+Availability of medical records meeting inclusion criteria will vary by practice, but a requirement is that providers furnish services to children.
+A minimum of 30 abstracted charts for children with a BMI ≥85th percentile is recommended.
+Our results indicate that approximately 30 percent of children in the eligible age group met this criterion based on calculated BMI, which indicates that approximately 100 charts for children in the eligible age range will require abstraction.
+If sample size is to be determined based on recorded BMI percentile, our results indicate that approximately 200 charts for children in the eligible age range will require abstraction.